-You’re a good leader, and you don’t take the possibility of failure lightly.
+You’re a good leader, maybe a great one - so you don’t take the possibility of failure lightly.

 You realistically assess the possibility of failure in advance of any new initiative.
-You’ve set clear milestones that will help alert you when something is going off track.
-You’re accountable for evaluating the relevant data accordingly, and you don’t blanch at objectively assessing the situation.
+You set clear milestones that will help alert you when something is going off track.
+You hold yourself accountable for evaluating the relevant data accordingly, and you don’t blanch at objectively assessing the situation.

 Now, (gulp), something has indeed gone wrong.

 Your new product launch has flopped, perhaps, or the fire marshal has just handed you a list of code violations that means the hospice won’t open on time, or your team of anti-logging activists hasn’t received the visas they need to go on-site in Venezuela.

 Times of crisis, when you face imminent, impending failure – even, sometimes, when you face certain failure – times like these form the crucible of leadership.
 It’s here, at these times, that your true leadership mettle will be tested.